fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/angular-gauge.md

 Using annotations,  you can draw custom shapes, display text, or load images on the gauge.

+Take a look at a standard angular gauge enlisting the various basic components:

+{% embed_all gauges-and-widgets-angular-example-2.js %}

+Click [here](http://jsfiddle.net/fusioncharts/77QP6/ "@@open-newtab") to edit the above chart.

 ## Simple angular gauge example

 As an example, create an angular gauge that indicates the customer satisfaction score for the last week at Harry's SuperMart.
 To create the angular gauge by plotting the customer satisfaction score, do the following: